freenas/freenas-docs/userguide/services.rst

    frequency.
 This can show in %brand% logs as a recurring error like:
    :literal:`libusb_get_interrupt: Unknown error`.

-   If this error occurs, increase the polling frequency by adding an entry to :guilabel:`Auxiliary Parameters (ups.conf)`:
+   If this error occurs, decrease the polling frequency by adding an entry to :guilabel:`Auxiliary Parameters (ups.conf)`:
    :literal:`pollinterval = 10`.
 The default polling frequency is two
    seconds.